apache/iotdb/docs/Download/README.md

     ```

 - How to upgrade a minor version (e.g., from v0.11.0 to v0.11.3)?
-  * versions which have the same major version are compatible.
+  * Multiple minor versions which belong to the same major version are compatible with each other.
   * Just download and unzip the new version.
 Then modify the configuration files to keep consistent
   with what you set in the old version.
   * stop the old vesion instance, and start the new one.